I-Halder/reinforcing-higher-order-statistics-in-large-language-model-training/README.md

 # A new algorithm for LLM training

-This repo contains code for an on-going project related to developing a new algorithm for knowledge distillation from a large languge model based on self-play.
-See below for the details of the project.
-The code in this repo is still under development and current code can reproduce standard scaling laws for a given language model.
+This repo contains code for an on-going project related to developing a new algorithm training large languge models.
+The code in this repo is still under development.

 <div style="display: flex; justify-content: center;">
     <img alt="fig1" width="1000px" src="val_loss_pre-SFT.jpg" style="transform: translateX(30px);">